TheProphetOfRa/muxkv/README.md

 Open a terminal in the directory containing the file you wish to remux and enter the command: "muxkv -s 'source-file.mkv' -d 'destination-file'"

+The -i or --interactive flag specifies interactive mode which will ask for direction based on the codecs found in the mkv file

 The -s or --source flag specifies the path for the source mkv file.

 The -d or --destination flag specifies the desired name of the resultant file.